-Learn how to use a seam ripper and how to remove sewing stitches 2 different ways.
+Learn how to use a seam ripper and how to remove straight sewing stitches in 2 different ways as well as how to unpick serged seams.
 Sewers of all levels (not just beginners) need to unpick.
 We all make mistakes or sometimes just have a day where we are totally distracted by our family or work life.
 I’ve been sewing since I was 5 and even now I have days where things just don’t go right.
 So what is the best way to unpick stitches?

 What is a Seam Ripper?